SherG/cool-iron/blog/amazon-department-stores.md

 One thing's for sure: everything described in the article was done a decade ago.

 And since then Shouraboura has been instrumental in deploying her mobile tech concepts to transform shopping experiences at Macy's and other top retailers.

+## Bridging the digital and physical

+Nadia's vision brought an easy digital experience into the physical store environment, in a way that enhanced shopping and solved key shopper pain points.
+Instead of not enough attention or too much attention from salespeople, the shopper was now back in the driver's seat: in complete control of salesperson-customer dynamic.
+Finding what you want and trying it on was made easier than ever.
+Consultations with a favored stylist could extend beyond the physical store walls.

+One of Amazon's most valuable assets in their proposed venture would be its massive database of customer purchase histories.
+That opens up some intriguing push-pull options: making in-store recommendations (including discounts) based on previous online purchases and Amazon.com browsing behavior.
+And using their brick-and-mortar data to make new Amazon.com recommendations to customers.

+This can be combined with the current state of personalized marketing to do some cool things.

+For example:

+* A 30-something guy who made Amazon Prime purchases indicating he's an Oakland Raiders fan could receive in-store recommendations (by first name) for similar merchandise.
+* Location-based disounts could be pushed (via opt-in) to mobile phones of Amazon Prime users in the area of one of their physical stores.
+* Personalized messaging could be used on Amazon.com referencing in-store browsing.
+* Perhaps more importantly, the digital-physical bridge could be used to solve individual customer problems.
+(They searched for something on Prime but it wasn't in their size.
+Now they're a mile from an Amazon store who has that item in stock.)

+None of that is new: but tying those tactics to Amazon's recommendation engine and massive purchasing history and deploying itin a Shouraboura-enabled store would definitely be new.

+One thing everyone can agree on, as Shouraboura said in her video: the future is now.